d13co/d13.co/content/posts/disclosure-tales-01-honing-fire/index.md

 ## Takeaways

 Hone responded professionally - they acknowledged the vulnerability, fixed it and paid out a bounty despite not having a formal program.
 We clicked quite well with Dom and paved the way to potentially auditing their contracts in the future.
-Aside from the thrill of finding the vulnerability, the disclosure process went so smoothly, it was almost boring (the good kind!)
+Aside from the thrill of finding the vulnerability, the disclosure process went so smoothly, it was almost boring - the good kind.

 Tips for contract developers/owners:
 - Validate your transactions very strictly